David vs Goliath (You against the Markets), A Dynamic Programming Approach to Separate the Impact and Timing of Trading Costs: Introduction

 \section{Introduction}

 \end{doublespace}

-\begin{doublespace} The recent blockbuster book, David and Goliath: Underdogs, Misfits, and the Art of Battling Giants (Gladwell 2013), talks about the advantages of disadvantages, which in the legendary battle refers to (among other things) the nimbleness that David possesses, due to his smaller size and lack of armour, that comes in handy while defeating the massive and seemingly unbeatable Goliath.
-Despite the inspiring tone of the story, the efforts of the most valiant financial market participant, can seem puny and turn out to be inadequate, as it gets undone when dealing with the gargantuan and mysterious temperament of uncertainty in the markets.
-We aim to provide mechanisms that can aid participants and make their life easier when confronting the markets; but given the nature of uncertainty in the social sciences (Kashyap 2014a), any weapon will prove to be insufficient compared to the sling shot that delivered the fatal blow to Goliath, until perhaps, one can discern the ability to read the minds of all the market participants.
+\begin{doublespace} The recent blockbuster book, David and Goliath: Underdogs, Misfits, and the Art of Battling Giants (Gladwell 2013), talks about the advantages of disadvantages, which in the legendary battle refers to (among other things) the nimbleness that David possesses due to his smaller size and lack of armor, that comes in handy while defeating the massive and seemingly unbeatable Goliath.
+Despite the inspiring tone of the story the efforts of the most valiant financial market participant can seem puny and turn out to be inadequate, as it gets undone when dealing with the gargantuan and mysterious temperament of uncertainty in the markets. \end{doublespace}

-A trader\textquoteright s conundrum is whether (and how much) to trade during a given interval or wait for the next interval when the price momentum is more favorable to his direction of trading; perhaps more ornately described as: